yutinghuwu/Business-Intelligence-with-PowerBI/README.md

 As for example, adding a column for Country, format price to same currency (e.g. EUR or USD), or format the type of Cuisine, could lead to additional insights/meaningful information to show in the Dashboard.

 2. Another important lesson learned during my practice is that PowerBi is a powerful tool for data visualization, with an intuitive and user-friendly interface.
-However, it has so many features, functions, tools, formatting options, etc. that would need further time investment.
+However, it has so many features, functions, tools, formatting options, etc. that requires time and practice.

 3. "Learning by doing" and "practice makes perfect" are the best tecniques to get to be a PowerBI user expert!

-**Thanks for reading :)**
+**Thanks for reading! :)**